dylanbyars/website/components/resume/RESUME.md

 **Senior Software Engineer** → Capital One (11/2019 - now)

-- foo bar baz
+- Served as Tech Lead of a project focused on collecting complex user data associated with Social Security benefits.
+- Implemented an encryption key rotation service with AWS Lambda and AWS Systems Manager.
+- Authored technical documentation and scripts to make daily work easier for all engineers on the team and improve the new developer onboarding experience.

 ---

 **Software Engineer** → Learning Objects (08/2017 - 11/2019)

-- Collaborated with a team of engineers to develop a web application used to author education content and deliver that content to students via an online learning environment.
+- Developed a web application used to compose and deliver educational content to students via an online learning environment.
 - Wrote and maintained reliable automation tests allowing us to continuously push new features to users with less worry that we'd accidentally broken something.

 ---

 **Javascript Developer** → MicroHealth LLC (03/2017 - 08/2017)

-- Supported an application used by Department of Defense and Veterans Affairs officials to coordinated medical care for wounded soldiers.
+- Supported an application used by Department of Defense and Veterans Affairs officials to coordinate medical care for wounded soldiers.
 - Created engaging, interactive features and redesigned existing UIs to improve the overall user experience and increase user productivity.

 ---